 A wise investor can learn how to invest in a way that helps to prevent both of these outcomes.
 You should live by these two simple steps in order to invest money wisely:

 Diversify your investments, so even if one part of your portfolio doesn’t perform well, it doesn't drag down your entire portfolio.
-Investing in a mix of stocks, bonds, and real estate is a better idea than going all in on a single stock like Tesla.
+Investing in a mix of stocks and bonds is a better idea than going all in on a single stock like Vodofone.

 Seek out low-fee investments and buy them only from low-cost investment providers.
 Even though fees may not appear that significant, they add up quickly and are the insidious enemy of investment growth.
 Wise investors should think of themselves as ruthless fee exterminators.